 Most of our epics, start with an analysis spike, which we call discovery.
 This is where our feature teams establish the high-level design, estimate the effort involved in delivering the epic and work out an indicative release plan based on their current backlog.
 The Portfolio Managers support the teams by overlaying the financial profile and packaging up the findings for inclusion in the various enterprise gating processes.

-During the delivery of the epic the Portfolio Managers participate in the daily Feature Wall stand up with the development teams, escalate and resolve blockers, manage the project financial and co-ordinate epic showcases with stakeholders.
-Where necessary, Portfolio Managers, will also negotiate changes in release windows and commercial coverage for additional features.
-Post deployment, the Portfolio Manager arranges for the formal project closure, facilitates a retrospective on the epic's delivery and obtains a Net Promoter Score from the epic owner.
+During the delivery of the epic, the Portfolio Managers participate in the daily Feature Wall stand-up with the development teams, escalate and resolve blockers, manage the project finances and co-ordinate epic showcases with stakeholders.
+Where necessary, Portfolio Managers will also negotiate changes in release windows and commercial coverage for additional features.
+Post-deployment, the Portfolio Manager arranges for the formal project closure, facilitates a retrospective on the epic's delivery and obtains a Net Promoter Score from the epic owner.

 So what happens to project managers when you implement SAFe?
 In our case, some grow, taking on the huge responsibility across a portfolio of epics and some move on, to less challenging, more traditional project management roles.
 I have huge respect for our Portfolio Managers, it's a very challenging role, which requires very advanced juggling skills to keep all the balls in the air.

 44 Mary Street, Richmond

 Australia: 1300 723 369